favish/varnish-docker-image/README.md

 ### Changelog

+## [3.0.0] - 2025-06-26
+- Upgrade to Varnish 7.7
+- Upgrade base image to Rocky Linux 9 for improved security, stability, and long-term support.

 ## [2.0.0] - 2023-09-25
 - Include additional VMODs so that we can hash the request body of POST requests.
 - Upgrade to Varnish 7.3